UnaTried/powershell-profile/README.md

  		Step two: Install Git
    			Downlaod Git from their website:
 				https://git-scm.com/download
-			Select your OS if its MacOS, Windows or Linux and hit download or execute the command needed to install Git
+			Select your OS if its MacOS, Windows or Linux and hit download or execute the command needed to install Git.
-   			##Disclaimer!
-You need Homebrew or MacPort to install it on MacOS
+   			#isclaimer!
+You need Homebrew or MacPort to install it on MacOS.

+        Step three: clone the PowerShell profile
+        Open up PowerShell 7 by either searching it up using windows search, using the start menu or typing this command in the run dialog: pwsh
+        then execute the command:
+            cd %userprofile%\Documents
+        if you have OneDrive installed and set it to backup your Documents, Desktop, Photos and Music Folder to the OneDrive cloud (This might not work because I haven't tested this yet) cd %userprofile%\OneDrive\Documents
+        then execute this command to copy the profile and automatically set it up

 ## 🛠️ Fix the Missing Font

 	After running the script, you'll find a downloaded `cove.zip` file in the folder you executed the script from.
 Follow these steps to install the required nerd fonts: